A new insight into the consistency of smoothed particle hydrodynamics: Conclusions

 \section{Conclusions}

-A longstanding problem concerning the consistency and convergence of smoothed particle hydrodynamics (SPH) is solved in this article.
+The consistency and convergence of the smoothed particle hydrodynamics (SPH) interpolation formula for the estimate of a function was investigated by analytical means.
 Because of the widespread use of SPH in science and engineering, the issue of SPH consistency has become a very hot and important topic of research.
-The method that is used to derive the exact functional dependence of the error bounds on the SPH interpolation parameters is based on the Poisson summation formula for kernels with a locally finite support.
-The results of the analysis not only clarify the issue of SPH consistency, but also permit assessing the accuracy of the SPH interpolation which has been thought to be a non-trivial problem.
+The method employed to derive the explicit functional dependence of the error bounds on the SPH interpolation parameters for the particle approximation of a function is based on the Poisson summation formula for kernels with a locally finite support.
+The results of the analysis not only clarify the issue of SPH consistency, but also permit assessing the accuracy of the standard SPH interpolation formula which has been thought to be a non-trivial problem.

-The first important result from this analysis is that the Poisson summation formula enables the treatment of the kernel and particle approximation errors in combined form along with the fact that new consistency integral relations for the particle estimate follow as the cosine Fourier transform of the classically known consistency relations for the kernel approximation.
-The functional dependence of the error bounds on the SPH parameters, namely the smoothing length, $h$, and the number of neighbors, ${\cal N}$, within the kernel support is derived explicitly from which consistency conditions are seen to follow naturally.
-In particular, as long as ${\cal N}\to\infty$, the particle approximation converges to the kernel approximation independently of $h$ provided that the particle mass scales with $h$ as $m\propto h^{\beta}$, with $\beta >n$, where $n$ is the dimension.
-This implies that as $h\to 0$, the joint limit $m\to 0$, ${\cal N}\to\infty$, and $N\to\infty$ is necessary to restore complete consistency, where $N$ is the total number of particles.
-The requirement that $m\to 0$ as $h\to 0$ leads to the scaling ${\cal N}\propto h^{n-\beta}$ as proposed by Zhu et al. \cite{Zhu15}.
-A further important result is that a dominant error term of the form $(\ln {\cal N})^{n}/{\cal N}$ is revealed by the present analysis, which tends asymptotically to $1/{\cal N}$ when ${\cal N}\gg 1$, as was first conjectured by Monaghan \cite{Monaghan85} based on the similarity between the SPH and the quasi-Monte Carlo estimates.
+The advantage of using the Poisson summation formula is that it enables the simultaneous treatment of both the kernel and particle approximation errors from which new consistency integral relations for the particle estimate follow as the cosine Fourier transform of the kernel consistency relations.
+The functional dependence of the error bounds on the SPH parameters, namely the smoothing length, $h$, and the number of neighbors, ${\mathcal N}$, within the kernel support is derived explicitly from which consistency conditions arise.
+In particular, as long as ${\mathcal N}\to\infty$, the particle approximation converges to the kernel approximation independently of $h$ provided that the particle mass scales with $h$ as $m\propto h^{\beta}$, with $\beta >n$, where $n$ is the spatial dimension.
+This implies that as $h\to 0$, the joint limit $m\to 0$, ${\mathcal N}\to\infty$, and $N\to\infty$ is necessary to restore complete consistency, where $N$ is the total number of particles.
+The requirement that $m\to 0$ as $h\to 0$ leads to the scaling ${\mathcal N}\propto h^{n-\beta}$ \cite{Zhu15}.
+In addition, for finite values of ${\mathcal N}$ a dominant error of the form $(\ln {\mathcal N})^{n}/{\mathcal N}$ emerges from the present analysis, as was first conjectured by Monaghan \cite{Monaghan85} based on the similarity between the SPH and the quasi-Monte Carlo estimates.
+For ${\mathcal{N}}\gg 1$, the present analysis predicts that the error of the SPH approximation declines as ${\mathcal{N}}^{-1}$ independently of the dimension, guaranteeing approximate partition of unity of the kernel volume.